Recruit New Talent Through Social Media

 As a municipal human resource manager, your job is to recruit talented individuals looking to make a difference in your community and on-board them into your administrative team.
 To give yourself the best opportunities to find and recruit talented prospects, you’ll need to leverage every possible tool and resource available, especially social media.
 If your local government is new to using social media for job candidate recruitment, consider these proven recruiting methods that will help you harness the power of social media to find the right local talent.

 Start by Establishing Your Social Brand

-Twitter, Facebook, and LinkedIn combined share over 535 million users, making them all effective social media sites for posting available job positions.
+Twitter, Facebook, and LinkedIn management combined share over 535 million users, making them all effective social media sites for posting available job positions.
 Keep in mind, however, that one of the first things a prospect is going to do when they see your job post is research your community – using social media.
 If you haven’t already done so, be sure to establish a quality social media “brand” presence for your local community.
 Make sure you have an active Facebook page, Twitter account, and LinkedIn page.
 Review any existing content to make sure it is current and ensure you have a strategy for keeping it updated.
 Your social media accounts should be active and should help to demonstrate not only what a great community you have, but how great it would be to work for your local government.

 Attract Passive Job Candidates

 In today’s post-recession economy, almost everyone is a passive job seeker, meaning that while they may not be actively sending out resumes and attending job fairs and candidate interviews, they are still watching for new, or better opportunities to advance their careers.
 By posting available positions to social media, you are able to gain the attention of potential candidates who may not have otherwise found your job posting because they aren’t actively searching job listings on recruitment websites or your civic website.
 To gain the attention of prospective employees who aren’t following your municipality on social media currently, you can purchase paid social media advertising and target who sees your ads by establishing demographic and geographic ad criteria.